VirtualFlow/VFVS/README-slurm.md

 ### Data for Virtual Screening

-The location of the collection files to be used in the screening should be located in `collection_folder` (defined in `all.ctrl`).
+The location of the collection files (containing the list of processed ligands) to be used in the screening should be located in `collection_folder` (defined in `all.ctrl`).
+Typically, this is set to the input folder (`../input-files/ligand-library`).

 VFVS expects that collection data will be stored in one of two different directory structures, defined as ``hash`` or ``metatranche``.
 Typically this will be the `metatranche` setting.